-The generic processor architecture for homogeneous multi-core Intel server processors which covers the three models selected for our experiments is depicted on Figure 4.
-The cores provide dedicated resources for the execution of one or two threads if hyper-threading is enabled.
-In contrast, uncore components are shared between all threads and the workload balance between the cores and the uncore depends on the number of active cores.
-Further analysis of the internal workload distribution can follow the block-diagram shown in Figure 4 unless more specific architecture details are needed.
+Each progressive architecture introduces capabilities that may affect power and thermal budget.
+The cores provide dedicated resources for the execution of one or two threads if hyperthreading is enabled.
+In contrast, uncore components are shared between all threads and the cores vs uncore workload balance depends on the number of active cores.
+Further analysis of the internal workload distribution can follow the block-diagram shown in Figure 4 unless it requires more details for the generic architecture if needed.